Salaries Grant to cover approved salaries

 (b) A temporary replacement on monthly terms may also be approved to fill a vacant teaching post in circumstances where it appears to the Permanent Secretary that the appointment of a supply teacher under the terms of Section 32 of this Code of Aid would be inappropriate.

-(c) The School Management Committee may approve the employment of temporary replacement for educational psychologists who have been granted the following leave for a period not less than 30 days: paid sick leave, paid leave for other purposes, paid maternity leave, paid study leave or no-pay leave. (updated on 1 November 2012)
+(c) The School Management Committee may approve the employment of temporary replacement for educational psychologists, school-based speech therapists and school executive officers who have been granted the following leave for a period not less than 30 days: paid sick leave, paid leave for other purposes, paid maternity leave, paid study leave or no-pay leave. (updated on 1 September 2019)

 Appointment of administrative and janitor staff